PuzzleFusion++: Auto-agglomerative 3D Fracture Assembly by Denoise and Verify: Experiments

 \subsection{Failure cases and limitations}

 \autoref{fig:failure_case} shows two failure modes due to 1) local geometric ambiguity and 2) small fracture surfaces.
+We discuss the two challenges and the limitations of our approach below:

-\raisebox{0.3ex}{ $\bullet$} {\it Local geometric ambiguity} (left four examples) result in the misplacement of fragments such as the red and yellow fragments on a mug handle in the first column, the green and yellow bowl fragments in the second column, and an upside-down bottle in the fourth column.
+\raisebox{0.3ex}{ $\bullet$} {\it Local geometric ambiguity} (left four examples) result in the misplacement of fragments such as the red and yellow fragments on a mug handle in the first column.
 The third column presents an exceptionally difficult scenario with 20 fragments.
 As the number of fragments increases, the likelihood of encountering fragments with similar local geometries also rises.
 Nonetheless, our method uses global shape priors to assemble all fragments into a coherent global shape.

 \raisebox{0.3ex}{ $\bullet$} {\it Small fracture surfaces} (right two examples) make it hard to assess the fitness of fragments.
 In the right examples, the bases of two objects are successfully reassembled but fail to connect to the main bodies due to the thin structures serving as connections.
 Specifically, the right-most column illustrates a 180-degree rotation error in the base of the wine glass.